micro/micro/README.md

 ## Features

-Micro is built as a microservices architecture.
+Micro is built as a microservices architecture and abstracts away the complexity of the underlying infrastructure.
+We compose this as a single logical server to the user but decompose that into the various building block primitives that can be plugged into any underlying system.

 The server is composed of the following services.

 - **API** - HTTP Gateway which dynamically maps http/json requests to RPC using path based resolution
 - **Auth** - Authentication and authorization out of the box using jwt tokens and rule based access control.